dvmarinoff/Flux/README.md

 ### ANT+

 Support for ANT+ is experimental at the moment.
 It is being rewritten right now and the code is moved to [WebANT](https://github.com/dvmarinoff/WebANT), which has a separate demo.
 When it becomes stable enough will be merged here.
-It currently has support for MacOS, Linux and Android, Windows 10 is a possibility.
+It currently has support for Ubuntu(Linux), and partially for MacOS, and Android.
+Windows 10 may be possible in the future.

 The current development setup is using Suunto movestick mini, Garmin Fenix 5 watch broadcasting heart rate,